c19witness/uk-covid19-inquiry/2023-10-11_module-2/3_Sir_Mark_Walport.rst

 **Sir Mark Walport**: Yes.

 **Lead Inquiry**: There were a number of -- 35 observational studies, in fact, which were looked at.
-And in relation to the effectiveness of masks in reducing SARS-CoV-2 transmission, if we go over the page, did the majority of the studies themselves conclude that masks and mask mandates, by which I presume you mean mandatory orders --
+And in relation to the effectiveness of :outline:`masks` in reducing SARS-CoV-2 transmission, if we go over the page, did the majority of the studies themselves conclude that :outline:`masks` and :outline:`mask mandates`, by which I presume you mean mandatory orders --

 **Sir Mark Walport**: Yes.